M

 A Mountain Feist may also be a bit more likely to develop an ear infection than some other breeds.
 Be sure to keep your dog’s ears clean and contact your veterinarian if you notice your dog scratching at his ears.

 Bloat is another potential concern for the Mountain Feist dog.
-Also known as gastric dilation-volvulus (GDV), bloat is a condition in which a dog’s stomach is filled with gas and twist.
+Also known as gastric dilation-volvulus (GDV), bloat is a condition in which a dog’s stomach is filled with gas and twists.
 It can be life-threatening, and you should bring your dog in for immediate care if you suspect it has developed bloat.
 It is not completely clear what causes bloat in dogs, but it commonly occurs after the dog eats a large meal and then exercises.
 So, take care to limit your dog’s activity following a meal.

 Mountain Feists may also suffer from atopic dermatitis, a condition caused by the inhalation or ingestion of any substances they are allergic to.
 Symptoms include licking, rubbing, or scratching due to the itching caused by the illness.
 Allergen specific immunotherapy which serves to boost the immune system can prove especially beneficial in alleviating symptoms caused by airborne allergens.
 Atopic dermatitis can also be treated using essential fatty acids and antihistamines, or steroids.
 The former takes longer to act (about two months) while the latter acts promptly but may cause an increase in appetite and a decrease in immunity.